rarihoo1672/freemarket_sample_75c/README.md

 |birth_day|date|null: false|

 ### Association
  - has_many :items    dependent: :destroy
+ - has_many :comments dependent: :destroy
  - has_one :address   dependent: :destroy
  - has_one :card      dependent: :destroy

 ## addressテーブル